 IMRT and IGRT for Prostate Cancer

-IMRT is a highly precise radiation therapy that allows the beam to be shaped to better target the tumor.
-By allowing the beam to be shaped in a concave or convex manner, the dose to critical organs adjacent to the tumor can be lowered.
-In the treatment of prostate cancer, this technology allows for the prostate to be treated with very high doses of radiation, while minimizing damage to the rectum, bladder, and femoral heads.
+IMRT is a highly precise radiation therapy that allows the beam to better target the tumor.
+By adjusting the shape, oncologists can lower the dose that hits organs near the tumor.
+This allows oncologists to treat the prostate with high doses of radiation, while reducing damage to the rectum, bladder, and femoral heads.

 Brachytherapy for Prostate Cancer